particle-iot/docs/src/content/en/photon/shields.md

 **Operation:**

 We use Texas Instruments TXB0108PWR to do the voltage translation in between the Particle's device's 3.3V to a 5V logic.
 Unlike other IO pins, the analog pins are rated at only a max of 3.3V and **NOT** 5.0V.
 Please remember NOT to exceed this voltage at anytime.
 The shield has an on-board voltage regulator and can be powered from 7V to 15V DC source.
-You could also power it via the USB plug on the Spark Core alone but the current would be limited to 500mA.
+You could also power it via the USB plug on the Particle device alone but the current would be limited to 500mA.

 ![Shield Shield TXB0108PWR]({{assets}}/images/shields/shield-shield/txb0108pwr-schematic.png)